 - granting any other relief the court considers appropriate.

 In addition, failure to file a merger pre-notification is a basis for the Tribunal to grant an interim order preventing the parties from closing the merger.

 Interaction with other regulatory regimes

 Investment Canada Act (ICA)

-An acquisition of control of a ‘Canadian business’ or other investment to establish a new Canadian business that is subject to review and approval under the ICA must be determined to be of ‘net benefit to Canada’, based on an assessment of various factors including the competitive effect of such acquisition.
+An acquisition of control by a ‘non-Canadian’ of a ‘Canadian business’ or other investment by a non-Canadian to establish a new Canadian business that is subject to review and approval under the ICA must be determined to be of ‘net benefit to Canada’, based on an assessment of various factors including the competitive effect of such acquisition.
+(The ICA also provides for a review of transactions that could be injurious to national security.)
 The administrators of the ICA rely on the Bureau to assess competitive effects.
 Accordingly, such administrators share with the Bureau information in respect of transactions that come to their attention.
 Where a transaction is reviewable under the ICA, clearance will usually not be possible until the Bureau has cleared the transaction where the transaction is also notifiable under part IX of the Act.

 Canada Transportation Act

 Transactions involving ‘transportation undertakings’ that are subject to pre-merger notification under the Act must also be notified to the minister of transportation (as well as the Canadian Transportation Agency if the proposed transaction involves an air transportation undertaking).
 The minister of transport has 42 days from such notification to determine whether or not the proposed transaction ‘raises issues with respect to the public interest as it relates to national transportation’.
 Where the transaction is considered to raise such issues, a potentially lengthy review period is triggered.